 Is Tornado Insurance Necessary in California?

-California is far from the area of the country known as Tornado Alley, and most of the tornadoes that touch down in this state are relatively weak, with speeds lower than 65 miles per hour.
+California is far from the area of the country known as Tornado Alley, and most of the tornadoes that touch down in this state are relatively weak, with speeds slower than 65 miles per hour.
 Therefore, residents may wonder why they should invest in tornado insurance.
 The fact is that even a weak tornado can cause major damage and sometimes twisters of an F2 rating do strike in this state.
 When this happens, those who are affected can be glad they have tornado insurance coverage.

 Tornado insurance is not something you purchase as a standalone policy.
 It is typically included in the coverage you already have such as homeowners and auto insurance.
 As a resident of California, you should review your current coverage to ensure that you have proper coverage against this rare but real threat.